twolfson/twolfson.com/articles/slack-source.md

 [Observer pattern]: https://en.wikipedia.org/wiki/Observer_pattern

 # Explanation
-I started using [plaidchat][] since Slack currently lacks an official GNU/Linux Slack client.
+I started using [plaidchat][] since Slack currently has no GNU/Linux Slack client.
 Not too far into using it, I wanted to add notification support and so began the dive into Slack's source code.
 When I started reading the code, I was surprised at how easy it was to read and integrate with, which is atypical from my experience (I used to do this professionally).

 [plaidchat]: https://github.com/plaidchat/plaidchat